tsadarsh/switter/index.md

 ```

 ## How to POST and GET data using curl
-curl is a command-line tool and library to transfer data from or to a server.
-Get the whole html of google search page by:
+`curl` is a command-line tool and library to transfer data HTML or to a server.
+Get the whole HTML of the google search page by:

 ```bash
 curl www.google.com